End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Related Works

-To improve the translation performance, the iterative back-translation (IBT) method conducts a single BT training process multiple times \cite{hoang2018iterative}.
-In the IBT method, both ST-NMT and TS-NMT models are trained, given both languages of monolingual corpora.
-The synthetic sentences are iteratively updated by the improved NMT models, and the quality of the synthetic pairs improves gradually.
-As a result, it outperforms the single BT methods significantly.
+Motivated by the above approach, the iterative back-translation (IBT) method that symmetrically conducts the original BT method multiple times was proposed \cite{hoang2018iterative}.
+In other words, given both pre-trained models of ST-NMT and TS-NMT, they translate and make synthetic pairs of source-language and target-language monolingual corpora, respectively.
+Each synthetic pair that made by a NMT model is used to train the other NMT model.
+This process iteratively operates, so that the quality of the synthetic pairs can be improved by the improved NMT models.
+Repetition of this process often significantly outperform the original BT method.
 The IBT method can be divided into three ways according to the update timings of synthetic sentences: offline IBT, online IBT, and semi-online IBT.
 Offline IBT updates the whole synthetic sentences after the models converge within a single BT process.
-Different from the offline IBT, online IBT updates a mini-batch of the synthetic sentences in every iteration.
-Semi-online IBT follows the same strategy as the online IBT, but it sometimes loads previous synthetic sentences from memory given a pre-defined probability \citep{han2021unsupervised}.
-In this paper, we follow the online IBT method or the semi-online IBT for each translation task.
+Different from the offline IBT, online IBT updates a mini-batch of the synthetic sentences at every iteration.
+Semi-online IBT follows the same strategy as the online IBT, but it sometimes loads previous synthetic sentences from memory given a pre-defined probability \cite{han2021unsupervised}.
+In this paper, we follow the semi-online IBT.